wrcarpenter/MMA-Betting-Model/README.md

 ## Objective

-Create a betting strategy that outperforms generic approaches (random chance, bookmaker odds, etc) and delivers supierior, and uncorrelated, returns to th broader markests.
+Create a betting strategy that outperforms generic approaches (random chance, bookmaker odds, etc) and delivers supierior, and uncorrelated, returns to the broader markests.

 ## Inspiration(s)